The Chicago Holiday Season Bucket List

 Celebrate The Spirit Of Kwanzaa

-Prepare for your Kwanzaa celebration at the Africa International House's Pre-Kwanzaa Marketplace happening December 13th and 14th.
+Prepare for your Kwanzaa celebration at the Africa International House's Pre-Kwanzaa Marketplace happening December 20th.
 You might also visit some of Chicago's cultural institutions such as the DuSable Museum of African American History or the Bronzeville Children's Museum to further learn about the holiday's traditions and history.

 Photo via Cityofchicago.org